wolcade/exygy-frontend-assessment-part-1/README.md

 # Exygy Frontend Assessment

+Here is my completed assessment!
+There are still a few things I would have liked to improve given the time, and I look forward to discussing more with you all!
+Thank you again for the opportunity.
+This was a fun project!

 This project was initialized with [Create React App](https://github.com/facebook/create-react-app) and Typescript.

 [Bloom](https://www.exygy.com/housing) is an Exygy product that helps people learn about and apply for affordable housing listings.
 Taking inspiration from Bloom, this assessment asks you to build a visual directory of housing listings.